fbpx

 Learned about goals and how they aren’t always as important as we think they are.

 That phrase has been circling my mind like the trailing wisp of smoke from a richly-scented candle that was just blown out.
-Similarly, we too have lost a light here at Canyon Ministries, but the warmth and aroma produced while that flame that was burning is still felt by all who were graced by its illumination.
+Similarly, we too have lost a light here at Canyon Ministries, but the warmth and aroma produced while that flame burned are still felt by all who were graced by its illumination.

 Though it’s been over a month since Paul stepped into the presence of our indescribable God, it’s taken me a while to process some of my thoughts and write them down.
-For in Paul’s last post, I think there is a lesson to be learned.
-A resonating message that will echo long after it was spoken.
+For in Paul’s last post, I believe there is a lesson to be learned—a resonating message that will echo long after it was spoken.

 Paul came out at the beginning of 2022 from Indiana and was soon joined by his amazing wife Stephanie after she finished out the school year as a teacher.
 After months of training, trails, and tests Paul was really “hitting his stride” in doing what he loved to do here at the Grand Canyon and surrounding areas.
 Never have I met a person more enthused about exploring every hill and hummock from here to Holbrook.